 Limited Rotational Options

-When it comes to directional tires, one of the disadvantages that some drivers may encounter is the limited rotational options they offer.
+When it comes to directional tires, one of the that some drivers may encounter is the limited rotational options they offer.
 Unlike non-directional tires, which can be rotated in any direction on a vehicle, directional tires are designed to rotate in a specific direction.
 This means that when it comes time to rotate your tires for even wear, you may be limited in the ways you can do so.

 One common practice with directional tires is to swap the front tires with the rear tires on the same side of the vehicle.
 While this can help promote even wear to some extent, it may not be as effective as rotating tires in a cross pattern, as you would with non-directional tires.
 This limitation in rotational options can lead to uneven wear patterns over time, potentially reducing the lifespan of your tires and impacting overall performance.